nekitkas/lookinlabs-test-task/README.md

 **3. Write tests for the endpoints**

 Write golang tests for the endpoints.
+It'd nice if tests will be located under /tests folder.

 **4. Add simple frontend with simple form**